| 22 aug 2008 | File system added: v0.86 |

 No self repecting OS can do without a proper mascot.
 Since my artistic skills are below any measurable level, i asked Anja from "Anja Ranja" to design something.
 It was based on an encounter i once had with a goose.
 The behaviour of that animal inspired me somehow to design Femto OS, so it seemd only fair to give it the place it deserves.

-Please note i do not own the copyright of the drawing so if you want to copy it (to put on some device you made) please ask first.
+Please note i do not own the copyright of the goose so if you want to copy it (to put on some device you made) please ask first.
+I assume that copying it for the sole purpose to put it on your website for a discussion about the Femto OS, and with proper reference to this website, will be OK.

 To anybody who dares to use this product right after first launch: enjoy yourself!